SilentVoid13/Templater/docs/src/user-functions/system-user-functions.md

----
-title: System Command User Functions
+# System Command User Functions
----

 This type of user functions allows you to execute system commands and retrieve their output.